viamrobotics/viam_flutter_provisioning/README.md

 ## Viam Flutter Provisioning (Bluetooth)

-Package for provisioning Viam machines using Bluetooth and [viam-agent](https://docs.viam.com/manage/fleet/provision/setup/).
+Package for provisioning machines using Bluetooth and [viam-agent](https://docs.viam.com/manage/fleet/provision/setup/).

 Hotspot provisioning could be added here though that functionality exists in Viam's main [Flutter SDK](https://github.com/viamrobotics/viam-flutter-sdk/blob/main/lib/src/app/provisioning.dart).

 This package is built on top of [flutter_blue_plus](https://github.com/chipweinberger/flutter_blue_plus/tree/master).
 If you're using another library for Bluetooth this could serve as a guide for your own implementation.
-Or feel free to open a PR adding support for another library.
+Feel free to open a PR adding support for another library.

 [example pic]